 I also get sharp stabbing pains in my head.
 These stop me in my tracks and cause a lot of pain but only last for seconds at a time.
 I have had a bad headache for 6 days.
 I need to keep taking over-the-counter migraine medication so I can function.
 I have been nauseous every day now as well.

-NOBODY can diagnose via the internet.
-The only person who can do that is a doctor who can review your and your family's medical history, discuss your symptoms with you, and conduct a complete examination.
+As much as I'd love to be able to answer your question, the only person who can safely do that is a doctor who can review you and your family's medical history, discuss your symptoms with you, and conduct a complete examination.